pdxparrot/assets/SETUP.md

 ## Player / Game Viewer

-* Create a new Player/GameViewer script that overrides one of the Core Game Viewers and implements the IPlayerViewer interface
+* Create a new Player / GameViewer script that overrides one of the Core Game Viewers and implements the IPlayerViewer interface
 * Create an empty Prefab and add the project Viewer script to it
   * Layer: Viewer
   * Configure any additional settings as required